Moremar/tuto-angular/README.txt

 A component is made of :
-- a template : HTML file representing the component view It can contain references to properties / methods from the TS class Those reference are between {{ ... }}, this is called 'data-binding'
+- a template : HTML file representing the component view It can contain references to properties / methods from the TS class Those references are between {{ ... }}, this is called 'data-binding'
 - a TS class : TS file defining the behavior of the component (properties + methods)
 - metadata   : additional info about the component for Angular, defined with a decorator The class decorator is @Component(), and contains :